When it comes to relationships, I don’t call myself lucky. I had 2 or 3 relationships in my whole life. And I had nothing out of them but lessons.

 Giving a second chances can work in some relationships, I thought it would for me, but I could not fix what was already broken, especially after giving the second chance, we went back to do the same thing we used to do, there were not many changes to guarantee that that relationship would work in one way or another.

-That what I thought falling in love with someone can do to me, you know a man with the elder wand can do wonders but something like that did not exist, I thought relationships would mend the broken pieces I have, but they did not and they will never do.
+That what I thought falling in love with someone can do to me, you know a man with the elder wand can do wonders but something like that does not exist, I thought relationships would mend my broken pieces, but they did not and they will never do.

 Love Without Logic